worthingtonjg/rubiks-cube/README.md

 - returns true if all cubies are in the correct position.
 - using the center pieces and the direction each center piece is facing as a reference it checks to see if each cubie is in the correct position.

-> Note: This method could be used to set the *gameState* to a *win* state to play win sequence.
-Currently when you solve the cube, nothing special happens.
+> Note: This method could be used to set the *gameState* to a *win* state to play a win sequence (animate the cube to spin really fast, shoot fireworks, show a "Cube Solved" message, etc.)  Currently when you solve the cube, nothing special happens.

 **GetColorDirectionDictionary**